Vaishd30/Zomato-Data-Analytics-Project/README.md

 # Zomato-Data-Analytics-Project
 This project gives an understanding of  the Zomato Data considered , the dataset was taken from kaggle.
 Exploratory Data Analysis has been performed and 6 potential questions have been answered.

-1.What type of restuarant do majority of customers order from?
+1. What type of restuarant do majority of customers order from?

-2.How many votes has each type of restaurant received?
+2. How many votes has each type of restaurant received?

-3.What are the ratings that the majority of restaurants have received?
+3. What are the ratings that the majority of restaurants have received?

-4.Zomato has obsereved that most of the couples order food online.What is their average spending?
+4. Zomato has obsereved that most of the couples order food online.What is their average spending?

-5.Which mode (online or offline) has received the maximum ratings?
+5. Which mode (online or offline) has received the maximum ratings?

-6.Which type of restaurant received more offline orders?
+6. Which type of restaurant received more offline orders?
 So that zomato can provide customers with offer.

 # Import libraries
 pandas for data manipulation and analysis, numpy for numerical operations,matplotlib and seaborn for data visualization.